Healthy Zucchini Muffins are easy to make in one bowl and super delicious! They are light, fluffy and moist muffins loaded with flecks of zucchini!

 • Cinnamon: A lovely spice that pairs well with vanilla, and yes, even the zucchini.

-• Baking powder + soda: Used to give and to create a light and airy texture, avoiding heavy and dense muffins.
+• Baking powder and soda: Used to create light and airy texture.
 Find aluminum free baking powder, if you can.

 How to Make Healthy Zucchini Muffins

-A few easy steps, one bowl and you are well on your way to making your healthy zucchini muffins recipe!
+A few easy steps, one bowl and you are well on your way!

-Stir in flour: Add flour and stir until just combined.
+• And in flour and zucchini: Add flour and stir until just combined.
 I like to leave it with a few patches of flour for about 3 minutes and stir again.
-The batter will thicken as dry ingredients absorb moisture.
+Fold in shredded zucchini.

 Baked zucchini muffins in blue muffin tin.